leahneukirchen/nitro/README.md

 - Supports reliable restarting of services.
 - Reliable logging mechanisms per service or as default.
 - Works independently of properly set system clock.
+- Can be run on FreeBSD from /etc/ttys (sets up file descriptors 0, 1, 2).
 - Tiny static binary when using musl libc.

 ## Services